 I was born in Kent, England and then moved all over the South of Britain before spending five years in Brisbane, Australia.
 I’m now living back in Britain, in Derbyshire, which is in the East Midlands, and is where Jane Austen’s Mr Darcy came from.
 I haven’t met him yet, but I cling to the dream.
 I mainly write mysteries and crime but I sometimes dabble in other genres, to little effect.

 Like many writers, I have always wanted to write stories.
 I can remember announcing this to my mother when I was eight years old.
 I seem to remember she wasn’t overly impressed.
 Sigh.

 I started reading adventure stories and mysteries for children when I was around 7 or 8, and graduated to Agatha Christie and Patricia Wentworth (my fave) when around 9 or 10.
 I have never looked back.

 I wrote my first novel Ghosts!
 Ghosts!
 Ghosts! in 1970.
 Sadly no longer available due to my mum keeping it in a drawer with my drawings, a knitted bookmark, and a tea-cosy I made, and her house getting flooded.
 I do, however, still have a picture of the self-made cover for the book:

 Unfortunately Canva wasn’t around in those days so I had to make do with the back of a cereal packet…

-Like many female writers I am surrounded by cats most of the time.
+Like many writers I am surrounded by cats most of the time, not necessarily my own.
 I love listening to music, which often inspires my writing, and I love learning languages, which all get muddled in my head, and emerge in single mixed sentence in times of need, ie ‘Vielen dank, ich liebe bardzo molte bene este livres de Mysteriosa, dobranoc och ursäkta.’

 I have often tried writing other types of fiction and non-fiction, but I always get bored and throw in a murder, so I have given into my inner nature and now devote myself mainly to killing people.
 On the page, of course.